calamarte/rust-kernel/README.md

 ## Rust-kernel 🥑

-This is kernel wrote from scratch base on [Philipp Oppermann's blog](https://os.phil-opp.com/)
+This is a kernel wrote from scratch based on [Philipp Oppermann's blog](https://os.phil-opp.com/)

 ## Requirements